Adventure Drugs Rehabilitation

 - Be aware of client cultural beliefs and values about working with others, managing emotions, solving problems, dealing with conflict, touch, and personal expression

-- Select activities that are appropriate to the client’s level of functioning and the ongoing assessment related to level of challenge, perceived risk, actual risk, knowledge of and relationship with client
+- Select activities that are appropriate to the client’s level of functioning and the ongoing assessment related to level of challenge, perceived risk, actual risk, knowledge of and relationship with the client

 - Understand how to adapt and modify activities to best meet the client’s particular developmental position, therapeutic goals, and other dynamics that affect the choice of an activity